 - We only use home compostable packaging made from sustainable, non-GM and, where derived from trees, FSC-accredited materials

 - Compostable materials can lead to increases in littering.
-We trust our customers, and are be educating everyone on how to dispose of the new packaging responsibly
+We trust our customers, and are educating everyone on how to dispose of the new packaging responsibly

 Why don’t you send all your veg loose?